python-poetry/website/content/blog/2022-08-31-announcing-poetry-1-2-0.md

 The new installer brings the following improvements:

 - Releases are installed from standard wheels instead of special platform-specific archives.
-This allows for support of pipx and manual installs, and prevents a release being necessary to make use of newer dependency versions.
+This allows for support of `pipx` and manual installs, and prevents a release being necessary to make use of newer dependency versions.
 - Standard install locations are used for both Poetry itself, and the `poetry` CLI wrapper.
-- Installations can be performed from a local path, or from a git repository (including refs like branches or commits).
+- Installations can be performed from a local path, or from a Git repository (including refs like branches or commits).
 - Guidance on modifying `$PATH` is provided, but the user's configuration is not altered by automated tools.
 - Poetry will be installed using the Python interpreter the installer is invoked with.